neoforged/Documentation/docs/items/armor.md

 ## Equipment Models

 Now we have some armor in game, but if we try to wear it, nothing will render since we never specified how to render the equipment.
-To do so, we need to create an `EquipmentModel` JSON at the location specified by `Equippable#model`, relative to the `models/equipment` of the [resource pack][respack] (`assets` folder).
+To do so, we need to create an `EquipmentModel` JSON at the location specified by `Equippable#model`, relative to the `models/equipment` folder of the [resource pack][respack] (`assets` folder).
 The `EquipmentModel` specifies the associated textures to use for each layer to render.

 :::note
 `EquipmentModel` is a bit of a misnomer as it does **not** specify the model to use when rendering, only the textures.
 The model used is the one passed in during [equipment rendering][rendering].